 These stats confirm that as a self-employed freelancer, you could be missing out on a quite a bit of revenue if you’re not offering multiple payment processors to your clients.
 Here are five payment processing solutions that will help you get paid on time while minimizing transaction fees.

-5 payment processing solutions
+5 payment processing solutions for small business owners

 As a freelance business owner, you’re likely hoping to increase your bottom line this year.
 It’s a good idea to expand your payment processing solutions and test out a few different ones to ensure the right choice.
 Not only will you receive more revenue and minimize the amount of fees you pay, but your clients will be happier because they have more payment options.